hbctraining/scRNA-seq_online/lessons/01_intro_to_scRNA-seq.md

 - Technical variability across cells/samples
 - Biological variability across cells/samples

+We will explore each of these complexities in more detail below:

 ### Large volume of data

 Expression data from scRNA-seq experiments represent ten or hundreds of thousands of reads for thousands of cells.
 The data output is much larger, requiring higher amounts of memory to analyze, larger storage requirements, and more time to run the analyses.